1) Buy certified organic / USDA Organic products, which cannot intentionally include any GMO ingredients. Read more about organics and GMOs here >

 - Rudi’s Bakery: USDA Certified Organic (= GMO free) and gluten-free breads.

-- Safeway’s “O” organics: while on the surface this may seem like a more reasonably priced alternative to other GMO-free and organic products, Safeway is a dues paying member of the Grocery Manufacturer’s Association, an organization that donated $2 million to defeat GMO labeling in California, and has already donated $472,500 (twice the amount of the next largest donor) in the hopes of defeating GMO labeling I-522 in Washington state.
-Your dollars trickle upstream!
+- Safeway’s “O” organics: while on the surface this may seem like a more reasonably priced alternative to other GMO-free and organic products, Safeway is a dues paying member of the Grocery Manufacturer’s Association—an organization that has donated millions of dollars to oppose and defeat GMO labeling—when you shop here, your dollars trickle upstream!

 - San J: GMO-free manufacturer of soy sauce, shoyu and tamari.

-- Santa Cruz Organic Juices: GMO-free manufacturer of lemonade, fruit juice, carbonated beverages, apple sauce, peanut butter, and chocolate syrup (owned by J. M. Smucker, who donated $485k to defeat California’s GMO labeling proposition).
+- Santa Cruz Organic Juices: GMO-free manufacturer of lemonade, fruit juice, carbonated beverages, apple sauce, peanut butter, and chocolate syrup (owned by J. M. Smucker, who donated money to oppose and defeat California’s GMO labeling proposition).

-- Silk: Non-GMO-Project certified soy milk. (ironically they’re owned by Dean Foods, one of the biggest opponents of GMO labeling, who has donated money to oppose and defeat GMO labeling in both California and Washington state.)
+- Silk: Non-GMO-Project certified soy milk.
+(Ironically they’re owned by Dean Foods, one of the biggest opponents of GMO labeling, who has donated money to oppose and defeat GMO labeling in both California and Washington state.)